Endangered Language Alliance

 Endangered everywhere today, Ladino nonetheless has a substantial legacy and a vital presence in New York.
 It was the language of neighborhoods from Lower East Side to the Bronx to the New Lots area of Brooklyn, playing a significant role in daily life and at times in the numerous Sephardic synagogues in those areas.
 The city has also been home to large-scale Ladino-language journalism (most famously, La Vara), a theater troupe (The Ladino Players), and Ladino classes.
 Today, annual events like the Celebration of Judeo-Spanish in New York and the International Ladino Day are bringing together speakers, students, and a growing number of Sephardim and non-Sephardim interested in the language.

-ELA’s Ladino New York project, part of ELA’s larger Jewish Languages Initiative, was created to document the city’s Ladino-speaking past and present, recording Ladino speakers and rememberers talking about Sephardic history in New York and their own family backgrounds.
+ELA’s ongoing Ladino New York project, part of ELA’s larger Jewish Languages Initiative, was created to document the city’s Ladino-speaking past and present, recording Ladino speakers and rememberers talking about Sephardic history in New York and their own family backgrounds.
 A dozen interviews, totaling some four hours, have been recorded so far.